-- Adjusting seating plans for children who have visual, hearing, sensory, attention or other areas of need - Providing a visual timetable showing what is happening now and what is coming next and making sure any changes are communicated in advance - Providing children with a Keyworker and individualized Learning Passport - Providing a safe space during social times if needed - 15.8.
-Children who have an identified SEND will be supported with their behaviour through the graduated approach of assess, plan, do, review4.
-Where a child continues to experience difficulties, despite evidence-based support and interventions, the academy may involve the following specialists: - Ed Psych - CAMHS - Counsellor - Specialist teachers from Halton SEND team - Support and advice from Halton SEND team - Woodview - 15.9.
-The SENCO, academy staff, together with any specialists, and involving the child's parents, will consider a range of evidence and effective teaching approaches, appropriate equipment, strategies, and interventions to support the child's progress.
-Outcomes to be achieved through the support will be agreed, including a date by which progress will be reviewed. - 15.10.
-Where, despite the academy having taken all relevant actions to meet the SEND needs of the child, they have still not made expected progress, the academy or parents will consider requesting an Education, Health and Care needs assessment. - 15.11.If a child already has an Education, Health and Care plan, the provisions set out in that plan must be secured and the academy must co-operate with the local authority and other bodies. - 15.12.
-Patterns of challenging behaviour by children who are not on the SEND register, will be raised as a concern to the SENCO for investigation into unmet or unidentified SEND or mental health issues using the academy's TAC meetings.
+- 15.10.
+Where, despite the academy having taken all relevant actions to meet the SEND needs of the child, they have still not made expected progress, the academy or parents will consider requesting an Education, Health and Care needs assessment. - 15.11.
+If a child already has an Education, Health and Care plan, the provisions set out in that plan must be secured and the academy must co-operate with the local authority and other bodies.5 - 15.12.
+Patterns of challenging behaviour by children who are not on the SEND register, will be raised as a concern to the SENCO for investigation into unmet or unidentified SEND or mental health issues using the academy's first concerns form.
+This is available for staff or parents to complete.